djinn-ci/djinn/docs/user/images.md

     $ qemu-img create -f qcow2 my-image.qcow2 10G

-With this image created you can now install an operating system of your choice, and prepare it for use in Djinn as a custom image.
+With this image created you can now install an operating system of your choice, and prepare it for use in Djinn CI as a custom image.

     $ qemu-system-x86_64 -sdl \
         -m 4096 \